Rainbow: A Private Affair

-Rainbow: A Private Affair (Una questione privata) is an Italian drama film directed by Paolo and Vittorio Taviani, based on the novel by Beppe Fenoglio.
+Rainbow: A Private Affair (Una questione privata) is an Italian drama film directed by Paolo and Vittorio Taviani, based on the novel A Private Matter by Beppe Fenoglio.
 It is the last film directed by both brothers before Vittorio Taviani's death in 2018.

 Plot

 During the fighting of the liberation war in the Langhe, the partisan Milton is divided between the fights against the Nazi-fascists, the friendship for the brigade companions and his clandestine love for Fulvia.